 A popular report has highlighted that in a span of 10 years, till 2021, the contribution of the soap industry to the world’s economy is expected to increase at an annual rate of 0.2%.
 Also, the GDP is anticipated to increase at an annual rate of 2.3%.
 Considering the enormous potential and scope in the soap making business, let us discuss the steps that are needed to set up a soap making business successfully.

 Understanding Niche and Demographics

 First and foremost, it is important to understand the tastes, preferences, and demand for soaps in the local market.
 Regular users prefer effective soaps while considering their shape, packaging, fragrance, color, and size.
 While the more high-end consumers also consider their ingredients to see if the soap is free from any animal products or do no harm to their skin like rashes before making a purchase.
-Moreover, a wide range of soaps are available that can be differentiated on the basis of their availability like soap bar, liquid soaps and so on.
-Some of the demographic factors that might need to be taken into account to understand the market are age groups, income levels, gender etc. of the target audience.
+Moreover, a wide range of soaps is available that can be differentiated based on their availability like a soap bar, liquid soaps, and so on.
+Some of the demographic factors that might need to be taken into account to understand the market are age groups, income levels, gender, etc. of the target audience.